Web3 Donation Widget

 Verify communication

-Copy the provided public key, store and use it in your application to verify all communications from DePay's APIs to your systems are authentic.
+On your integration page on app.depay.com you will find a dedicated public key.
+Store and use it in your application to verify all communication from DePay's APIs to your systems is authentic.

 header with all requests sent to your systems.